 7. The district is well served with railways.
-Subsequent to settlement, Communications and markets. the Khanewal-Lodhran Chord Line and the Sutlej Valley Railway were constructed, but the latter was dismantled during the war and the line has not yet been relaid, though it is understood that the work will be taken in hand as soon as possible.
+Subsequent to settlement, Communications and marsets.
+Latter was dismantled during the war and the line has not yet been relaid, though it is understood that the work will be taken in hand as soon as possible.
 The construction of these two lines has naturally tended to divert exports to Karachi by the direct route instead of viâ Multan, but the latter is still by far the most important market in the district.
-Shujabad and Jalalpur Pirwala are small centres of trade and Khanewal promises to dovelop into an important market.
+Shujabad and Jalalpur Pirwala are small centres of trade and Khanewal promises to dovelop into an important mar'et.